thnnx/Proj_PizzaSales/README.md

-# Pizzanix Sales Analysis
+# Pizzanix
 Pizzanix showcase a very diverse menu, featuring a wide range of options to cater to different tastes and preferences.
 From Classic flavors to unique creations like BBQ Chicken, Veggies and Supreme.
 Additionally, it offers various sizes to accommodate individual appetites or group gatherings from the smallest, S to the largest, XXL.

 ## Problem Statement

-- Provide and analyze list of Key performance indicator (KPI) using specific metrics to evaluate the business performance for the past 12 months
+- Provide and analyze list of Key performance indicator(KPI) using specific metrics to evaluate the business performance for the past 12 months
   - Total Sales, pizza sold and orders
   - Average value and pizza sold per order
 - Total Orders weekly (day of week) and monthly for the stock inventory